-Access to Information - Directors receive complete and adequate reports and discussion papers about a week before scheduled Board and Board Committee meetings, enabling them to be prepared for the meetings and to make timely and informed decisions.
+Access to Information - Directors receive complete and adequate reports and discussion papers a week before scheduled Board and Board Committee meetings, enabling them to be prepared for the meetings and to make timely and informed decisions.
 Amongst other reports, the Board is also provided with reports from the internal and external auditors and the Risk Management teams containing key findings arising from interim and completed financial, operations, compliance and IT audits and risk assessment reports on key businesses of the Group for review and evaluation.

-The Board is briefed by the CEO at every Board meeting and relevant Management personnel are required to attend meetings of the Board and Board Committees to provide insight into matters being discussed at these meetings and to respond to any questions that the Directors may have.
+The Board is briefed on Group business activity by the CEO at every Board meeting and relevant Management personnel are required to attend meetings of the Board and Board Committees to provide insight into matters being discussed at these meetings and to respond to any questions that the Directors may have.

-Access to Management, Company Secretary and Independent Advisers - The Board has direct, independent and unrestricted access to the KMT, including the CEO, COO, Chief Financial Officer ("CFO"), Group Financial Controller, Group Treasurer, Chief Sustainability Officer, Group Head, Human Resources ("HR Head"), CIO and Company Secretary at all times.
+Access to Management, Company Secretary and Independent Advisers - The Board has direct, independent and unrestricted access to the KMT, including the CEO, COO, Chief Financial Officer ("CFO"), Group Financial Controller, Group Treasurer, Chief Sustainability Officer, Group Head, Human Resources ("HR Head"), Chief Information Officer and Company Secretary at all times.

 The Board is kept updated on changes to the senior management organisation structure.
 An updated organisational chart of the KMT is circulated to the Board, together with the contact details of the KMT, to enable Directors to contact them directly to address any questions the Directors may have.
 This is to ensure direct access to the KMT at all times, to promote and facilitate good information flow between the Board and the KMT.
 Requests for information from the Board are dealt with promptly by the KMT.
 Informal gatherings between the KMT and the Board are also organised from time to time, to enable the Directors to get better acquainted with the KMT.
-However, due to the Covid-19 pandemic, it has not been possible to have in-person gatherings for the Board and the KMT in 2021.